 Well.
 In theory.

 In reality the only thing that happened with any sense of urgency was the roaring to a halt by the Bedfords in a cloud of dust.
-After that there would be consultation and various opinions about whether to line the tents up like this (maybe east-west) or like this (maybe west-east).
+After that there would be consultation and various opinions about whether the tents should be lined up like this (maybe east-west) or like this (maybe west-east).
 And how could we put it here?
 Look at this big stump in the ground here.
 The neat rows would be more haphazard and boiling water for tea would be accomplished before any drip stands were placed.
 It was like a military operation.

-Which is not like this:
+Which is seldom like this:

 gippo‘ing – wisely dodging what you were meant to be doing.
 The opposite of volunteering; Probably slang from the Egypt campaign in WW2?